YohanWadia/69/README.md

 declare an array of 10 boxes
 initialize the value at index 0 to -1

-[ for( int j = start with 0;  ends at <10; increment by 1){
+         for( int j = start with 0;  ends at <10; increment by 1){
           int digit = (int)(num%10); // casting the remainder(hence getting the last digit)
           num = num/10; //reducing the number
              if(the value at array[digit] is equal to the digit){
               means this digit was already saved, its a duplicate, just break the loop }
              else{
               means all good we can save digit to the box at array[digit] }

-   //Now the if condition that gives us the final answer
-    if(j is equal to 9){
+            //Now the if condition that gives us the final answer if(j is equal to 9){
               means we have reached all the way till the 10th digit and the loop never broke.
 Hence all the 10 numbers never broke the loop.
 That means this number satisfied all the criterias.
               System.out.println("The answer: " + i);
              }

- }//ending bracket for J loop](url)
+ }//ending bracket for J loop

 }//ending bracket for I loop